Spoorti803/Spoorti803/README.md

 ---

 ### 🚀 About Me
-- 🎓 Student, currently exploring **Data Science & Machine Learning**
+- 🎓 AIML student, passionate about applying machine learning to real-world problems
 - 🔭 Currently building **LLM-powered developer tools** (see featured project below)
-- 🌱 Learning to combine ML with real-world software engineering
+- 🌱 Exploring how ML and automation can solve practical, everyday challenges
 - 💬 Ask me about Python, data analysis, or ML basics
 - 📫 Reach me via the links above